Ross T. McIntire

-Ross T. McIntire (August 11, 1889 – December 8, 1959) was an American physician and United States Navy officer.
+Ross Thomas McIntire (August 11, 1889 – December 8, 1959) was an American physician and United States Navy officer.
 An otolaryngologist, he was appointed physician to President Franklin Roosevelt in 1933, becoming the first Physician to the President with a board-certified speciality.
 In 1938, he became the Surgeon General of the United States Navy, overseeing a major expansion of the Bureau of Medicine and Surgery during World War II.
 Following his retirement from the Navy with the rank of vice admiral, he held many senior positions in medical institutions, including Chairman of the President's Committee on Employment of the Physically Handicapped.

 Early life

-Ross T. McIntire was born on August 11, 1889 in Salem, Oregon.
+Ross T. McIntire was born on August 11, 1889, in Salem, Oregon.
 He attended Willamette University College of Medicine in Oregon, and graduated in 1912.

 Naval career

 In 1917, he was commissioned as an assistant surgeon in the Medical Corps of the United States Navy.
 He met Franklin D. Roosevelt, who was Assistant Secretary of the Navy at the time, and when Roosevelt became President of the United States, McIntire was appointed Physician to the President in 1932.
 As a board certified otolaryngologist, he became the first White House physician to have a specialty certification.
 McIntire remained in the Navy when he became Surgeon General of the Navy in 1938, being elevated to the rank of rear admiral.
 Holding office during World War II, he oversaw the expansion of the Bureau of Medicine and Surgery to a size larger than the size of the entire navy during peacetime.
 He also lobbied the President and Congress to establish the National Naval Medical Center in Bethesda, Maryland.
 In 1944, he was promoted to vice admiral.
 He retired from these two positions and the Navy in 1946.